Our free membership, business.com+, takes the pain out of choosing new business services.

 FYIDid you know

-Will Ellis, owner of security research group Privacy Australia, has studied identity theft prevention and recommends looking closely at an influencer’s account history using an analytics tool called Social Blade.
-He says that if you see a sudden increase in either followers or engagement (but not both) over a short period of time, the influencer might be buying social likes or followers.
+Will Ellis, owner of the security research group Privacy Australia, has studied identity theft prevention and recommends examining an influencer’s account history closely using a social media analytics tool like Social Blade.
+If you spot a sudden surge in either followers or engagement — but not both — over a short time, Ellis warned, it could be a sign that the influencer is buying social likes or followers.

-You should find photos, videos or comment mentions of industry friends.
-Plus, once you work with one influencer, you may be able to leverage that partnership as an icebreaker with their colleagues.
+After working successfully with one influencer, you may be able to leverage that strategic partnership as an icebreaker with their colleagues.

 The true cost of influencer fraud